 Why give Joseph’s Lineage if Jesus was Unaffected?

 Joseph’s supposed adoption of Jesus is not a biblical factor and doesn’t fulfill any promise.
-Of course, Jesus has nothing to do with Joseph’s direct genealogical line, except in people’s perception and the result that they would call Jesus the “Son of David.”
+Of course, Jesus has nothing to do with Joseph’s direct genealogical line, except in people’s perception of His Messianic fulfillment, and as a result, called Jesus, “Son of David.”
 Jesus certainly was of David’s line, but not through Joseph (see Luke’s genealogy below).
 The general society during His earthly ministry assumed that Jesus was Joseph’s son since they knew Joseph and Jesus’ brothers, and therefore perceived Him as of the lineage of David.
-At the time of the Roman Census, Joseph went to David’s hometown because of his lineage, which shows the relative importance of genealogy for the Jewish People.
+At the time of the registration for the Roman Census (the tax itself was paid about 10 years later in 6 CE), Joseph went to David’s hometown because of his lineage, which shows the importance of one’s genealogy for the Jewish People.

 It must have been a common practice to recite one’s genealogy and to know how one fit into the Nation of Israel.
-After the return from the Babylonian Captivity, only registered Jews could be counted as part of Israel: Now these are the people of the province who came up from the captivity of the exiles, whom Nebuchadnezzar king of Babylon had taken captive to Babylon (they returned to Jerusalem and Judah, each to their own town-Ez.
+After the return from the Babylonian Captivity, the people went to their ancestral town and possibly regathered into a known community: Now these are the people of the province who came up from the captivity of the exiles, whom Nebuchadnezzar king of Babylon had taken captive to Babylon (they returned to Jerusalem and Judah, each to their own town-Ez.
 2.1 NIV).

 Ezra 2.59 states that some exiles were excluded because no evidence existed to confirm that they were Jews: The following came up from the towns of Tel Melah, Tel Harsha, Kerub, Addon and Immer, but they could not show that their families were descended from Israel.
 Also, some priests were not allowed to eat from the offerings (see Ez.
 2.63) since they had lost their records: These searched for their family records, but they could not find them and so were excluded from the priesthood as unclean (Ez.
 2.62 NIV).
 See also 2Chron.
 31.16-19 for the importance of being recorded genealogically as priests and Levites during Hezekiah’s reforms.